Lilasrinivasreddy/Lilasrinivasreddy/README.md

 - 🤝 I’m looking for opportunities in **Deep learning and Computer vision**

-- 📝 I wrote an article about steps to follow for becoming a Data Scientist on [Medium](https://medium.com/@lilasrinivasreddy)
+- 📝 I wrote an article about a guide to follow for becoming a Data Science expert on [Medium](https://medium.com/@lilasrinivasreddy)

 --------------------------------------------------
 ## My statistics 📈: